DAH-Net: A Dual-Attention Hybrid Network for Interpretable and Robust EEG-Based Emotion Recognition

 \paragraph{Per-Class Performance}

 Table~\ref{tab:per_class_performance} presents a detailed breakdown of per-class performance.
-Precision, recall, and F1-scores exceed 98.89\% for all three emotion categories, with macro- and weighted averages remaining above 99\%.
-Performance variation across classes is minimal (range: 98.89\%–99.44\%), indicating that the model maintains balanced discrimination even among emotionally similar states.
-Such consistency is particularly important for downstream applications where class-specific misclassification costs may differ.
+The Negative class achieves perfect precision, recall, and F1 (100.00\%), while Neutral and Positive exceed 98.17\% on all per-class metrics.
+Macro-averaged precision reaches 99.20\%, with macro recall and F1 at 99.19\%.
+Performance variation is minimal (range: 98.17\%-100.00\%), indicating balanced discrimination across all three emotion categories, an important property for downstream affective monitoring where class-specific misclassification costs may differ.